doc4d/docs/docs/API/MethodClass.md

 :::note

-Volatile method objects are not project methods, they cannot be called by commands such as [`EXECUTE METHOD`](../commands-legacy/execute-method.md).
-On the other hand, since they
+Named volatile method objects are not project methods, they cannot be called by commands such as [`EXECUTE METHOD`](../commands-legacy/execute-method.md).
+On the other hand, since they inherit from the [`4D.Function`](./FunctionClass.md) class, they can be used anywhere a 4D.Funciton object is expected.

 :::